Jeffan207/usyrup/README.md

 ## Caveats

-USyrup builds and injects the dependency graph during the `Awake()` step.
+USyrup builds the dependency graph during the `Awake()` step and injects your MonoBehaviours during `Start()`.
 This means when the scene loads you shouldn't expect any dependencies to be available to use in your MonoBehaviours until at least `Start()`.
-This is true for both scene injection and on-demand injection that access the Syrup Injector provided through the Syrup Component.
+However, the Syrup Component's default script execution order is set to `-900` meaning this is true only for scene injection and not on-demand injection.
+During `Awake()` you can on-demand inject any dependency, however, be mindful they may not be fully initialized yet (particularly important for injected MonoBehaviours) as their own `Awake()` step may not have run.

-If you build your own Syrup Injector outside the Syrup Component context via:
+Alternatively, if you build your own Syrup Injector outside the Syrup Component context via:

 ```c#
 SyrupInjector syrupInjector = new SyrupInjector(